baicheto/Extractive-Summarization-LLMs/README.md

 Here the focus changes from benchmarking to **Dataset Construction**.

 #### Inspired By
-Our work is primarily inspired by the paper [DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization](https://aclanthology.org/2022.acl-long.118/) published in [NAACL24](https://2024.naacl.org/).
+This work is primarily inspired by the paper [DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization](https://aclanthology.org/2022.acl-long.118/) published in [NAACL24](https://2024.naacl.org/).
 The authors explore four heuristics, falling into two categories.
 Both categories involve determining candidate extractive elements and ranking them, but the key difference lies in whether the candidate is an entire extractive summary (i.e., a set of sentences from the source document) or a single sentence from the source.

 1. **Summary-level**:<br>